Shain-lab/Doctors-availability/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-In the project/Express directory, you can run:

-### `node index.js`
-Runs the app on the port:3001.\
-Open [http://localhost:3001/doctors/list](http://localhost:3001/doctors/list) to view it in the browser.
-Returns JSON.

 ### `npm run build`